 Winston began flight training at the Commercial Airport in Tallahassee during high school.
 Shortly after soloing, being a Student Pilot went on hold and gave way to Aviation Maintenance training.
 After working as an Aircraft Technician at the Florida Bureau of Aircraft and Florida Division of Forestry, flight training again resumed.
 During this time, he attended Embry-Riddle Aeronautical University and obtained the remainder of his certificates and ratings while gaining a Bachelor’s degree in Aviation Technology.
 Winston now flies commercially and for fun, and particularly enjoys sharing the enjoyment through flight instruction.

 Andy Anderman has been a private pilot since the early 1960s, going on to add his instrument and commercial helicopter ratings in Army flight school in the mid-60s.
-Andy then earned his mutli-engine and ATP ratings in the mid-70s, and has been actively involved in aviation education ever since.
-Andy currently holds instrument flight instructor certificates for rotorcraft and airplanes (multi-engine land, and single engine land and sea) as well as gliders.
-Little-know facts about Andy: he holds a Flight Engineer rating on the 727, and his favorite hobbies are playing guitar and soaring.
+He earned his multi-engine and ATP ratings in the mid-70s, and has been actively involved in aviation education ever since.
+He currently holds an aviation mechanic rating and instrument flight instructor certificates for gliders, rotorcraft and airplanes (multi-engine land, and single engine land and sea).
+The most recent addition to his collection was a gyrocopter rating.
+In Andy’s opinion, a good vacation is to get an additional rating and learn something new.
+In 2018, his lifelong pursuit was recognized by the FAA.
+He received the prestigious Wright Brothers Master Pilot Award, given to honor aviators for 50 years of safe flight operations.
+Little-known facts about Andy: he holds a Flight Engineer rating on the 727 and he is a senior parachute rigger.
+Andy’s favorite hobbies are playing guitar and soaring.